Coolknight/transmission-telegram-bot/README.md

 - Accepts commands:
   - `/torrent`: Upload a torrent file
   - `/magnet`: Input a magnet link
+  - `/rss`: Adds a new feed to transmission-rss
   - `/help`: Show available commands

 ## Installation and Setup